 A Few Questions Regarding the Hesitance at Choosing between Bringing a Bottle of Wine or a Bouquet of Flowers

 First published in A Few Questions Regarding the Hesitance at Choosing between Bringing a Bottle of Wine or a Bouquet of Flowers // 100 Notes, 100 Thoughts: Documenta Series 026 2012.
-Reprinted here courtesy of the Author.
+Reprinted here courtesy of the Author and documenta 13.

 Sometime in 1971, Harald Szeemann visited Turin in preparation for the Documenta exhibition he was curating for the following year.
 Among the people he tried to meet in the city was Alighiero Boetti, but when Szeemann visited Boetti’s studio, the Italian artist wasn’t there.
 All indications are that somebody took the curator through the studio and showed him around, and that, mistakenly, Szeemann forgot a small piece of paper with a list of artists’ names.
 Several weeks might have passed before Boetti returned to Turin (that year he took two long trips to Afghanistan) and found the piece of paper in his studio.
 To his surprise, there was a question mark next to his name.

 It can be deducted from the correspondence that followed the incident that Boetti misinterpreted Szeemann’s notes.
 During their epistolary exchange, the artist confronted the curator and the misunderstanding was corrected: the question mark next to the artist’s name didn’t have to do with doubts about his work or about its inclusion in the exhibition.
 However, it was only then that the discussion about Boetti’s participatory in Documenta 5 really began.